vjovanov/actormig/actor-migration.md

 the library used to Akka.
 On the Akka side, the `ActorDSL` and the `ActWithStash` allow modeling the `react` construct of Scala Actors and their life cycle.
 This step migrates all actors to the Akka back-end and could introduce bugs in the system.
 Once code is migrated to Akka, users will be able to use all the features of Akka.

-## 4. Step by Step Guide for Migration to Akka
+## 4. Step by Step Guide for Migrating to Akka

 In this chapter we will go through 5 steps of the actor migration.
 After each step the code can be tested for possible errors.
 In the first 4 steps one can migrate one actor at a time and test the functionality.
 However, the last step migrates all actors to Akka and it can be tested